deepset-ai/haystack-integrations/integrations/instructor-embedder.md

 from datasets import load_dataset

 # Import custom INSTRUCTOR Embedders
-from instructor_embedders.instructor_document_embedder import InstructorDocumentEmbedder from instructor_embedders.instructor_text_embedder import InstructorTextEmbedder
+from haystack_integrations.components.embedders.instructor_embedders import InstructorDocumentEmbedder from haystack_integrations.components.embedders.instructor_embedders import InstructorTextEmbedder

 # Initialize a InMemoryDocumentStore, which will be used to store and retrieve documents
 # It uses cosine similarity for document embeddings comparison